yuk0ga/Temp-uploader/README.md

 Reveiw Step 6 from the instruction above.

 ## Run
-Then ignore the steps Step7, clone the python file and run
+Then ignore the steps after Step7, and run the python script
 ```bash
 sudo python Thermometer_Thingspeak.py
 ```
-Go to your channel, and you'll see the graph plotted
+Go to your channel on Thingspeak, and you'll see the graph plotted